angelomaragna/prestashop-blockproductmanufacturer/readme.md

 # Prestashop Block Product Manufacturer

-This module displays info on the manufacturer of the product, within the product page.
+This module displays product manufacturer's information, within the product page.
 _Note: this project is still a work in progress._

 ##Requirements

-This module has been developed under and therefore is compatible with PrestaShop 1.6.1.0.
+This module has been developed under and therefore is compatible with PrestaShop 1.6.1.2.